‘CDOT is going to have to answer some hard questions’: Former, current congressmen want answers on failures

 By Lindy Browning | Contributor, Rocky Mountain Voice

-Former State Sen. Ray Scott has been trying to hold the Colorado Department of Transportation accountable for more than a decade, and even after his term expired, he has stayed focused on the issue at the request of Congresswoman Lauren Boebert.
+Former State Sen. Ray Scott has been trying to hold the Colorado Department of Transportation accountable for more than a decade, even staying engaged on the issue after leaving office.

 “We have had too many people killed on Colorado highways in the last few years, and this year has had devastating consequences to too many families,” Scott said.